Hamilton cruises to dream win in Belgium

 | SPA-FRANCORCHAMPS, Belgium

-SPA-FRANCORCHAMPS, Belgium Formula One world champion Lewis Hamilton won the Belgian Grand Prix from pole position on Sunday to stretch his lead over Mercedes team mate Nico Rosberg to 28 points with eight races remaining.
+SPA-FRANCORCHAMPS, Belgium Formula One world champion Lewis Hamilton celebrated a dream Belgian Grand Prix victory on Sunday to stretch his lead over Mercedes team mate Nico Rosberg to 28 points with eight races remaining.

-Rosberg finished 2.0 seconds behind the Briton, in a dry race despite teams anxiously studying weather maps for approaching rain in the final stages, to complete Mercedes' seventh one-two in 11 races.
+With the sun shining over the Ardennes forests, and rain holding off until after the finish, Hamilton took the chequered flag two seconds ahead of Rosberg in Mercedes' seventh one-two in 11 races.

+What drama there was unfolded behind them, with Ferrari's Sebastian Vettel lucky to escape unscathed from a 300kph blowout on the penultimate lap that robbed him of third place in his 150th grand prix.

 "Today was a dream and the car was fantastic all weekend," declared Hamilton, who controlled the race from the opening lap -- after an aborted first start -- and never looked threatened by his German rival.